 - Smart sidebar for instant access to frequently used apps and shortcuts.

 - An advanced dark mode that can darken even apps that don’t support it natively.
 I use it for Twitter Lite.

 - App lock, Private Safe, DocVault, etc warrants privacy and security.

 - Game Space is highly useful thanks to the built-in FPS counter, screen recording, quick access to messaging apps, performance optimizations, notification management, etc.

 - Experimental functionalities like Dual Mode Audio and Super Nighttime Standby are also convenient to have.

 At the same time, there are still things about the Realme skin that I’m not a fan of.
 The company has got to lean down the bloat situation.
 Then there are the annoying ads infesting the interface, albeit avoidable by disabling the “Get Recommendations” setting.

 ALSO READ: Moto G9 Review

-As for this phone, in particular, you’d feel the frailty of its hardware in way of lags and jitters while juggling multiple apps, in loading animations, etc. I tried games like Among Us, Asphalt 9, and Call of Duty.
+As for this phone, in particular, you’d feel the frailty of its hardware in way of lags and jitters while juggling multiple apps, whilst loading animations, etc. I tried games like Among Us, Asphalt 9, and Call of Duty.
 The combination of Snapdragon 662, Adreno 610, and 4gigs of RAM ensures the games are playable at low to mid settings.
 But, don’t greed beyond.
 I did and COD froze at max graphics.